MicrosoftDocs/learn/learn-pr/wwl-azure/network-security/includes/7-private-links.md

 * **Reject**
 * **Remove**

-## Manage Private Endpoint Connections on Azure PaaS resources
+## Manage private endpoint connections on Azure PaaS resources

 Portal is the preferred method for managing private endpoint connections on Azure PaaS resources.